wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-base-configuration-test-environment-resource-manager.md

 # Base Configuration test environment with Azure Resource Manager

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the [classic deployment model](/documentation/articles/virtual-machines-base-configuration-test-environment).
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the [classic deployment model](/documentation/articles/virtual-machines-windows-classic-test-config-env/).

 This article provides you with step-by-step instructions to create the Base Configuration test environment in a Azure Virtual Network, using virtual machines created in Resource Manager.